gmcfall/portfolio/index.md

 ## [flashcards](https://github.com/gmcfall/flashcards)

 A reference application illustrating the use of `react-firebase-state`.
-The application allows students and teachers create and share smart flashcards.
+The application allows students and teachers ro create and share smart flashcards.

 This application is still a work-in-progress.

 ### Features:
-- Robust User Management including workflows for registration, sign in, sign out, updating a user profile.
+- Robust User Management including workflows for registration, sign in, sign out, updating a user profile, deleting a user account.
 - Search for existing flashcard decks.
 - An editor for concurrent editing of flashcard decks by multiple collaborators.
 - A library of favorite decks.